jez/hpstr-theme/README.md

 error sass/screen.scss (Line 15: File to import not found or unreadable: compass/css3/animation.)
 ```

-Once you do this, re-run `bundler update` to get the updated version of Compass.
+Once you do this, re-run `bundle update` to get the updated version of Compass.

 ## What Next
 There are a lot of cool things you can do after installing HPSTR for Octopress.